billjuv/EC_Fan_ESPHome/README.md

 ## Related Project

 For boards designed for controlling EC fans that use USB-C connectors for PWM speed control, see [EC_PWM_FanControlBoards](https://github.com/billjuv/EC_PWM_FanControlBoards)
 They are modifications of [Kyle Gabriel's](https://github.com/kizniche) (Mycodo) fan control boards for TerraBloom EC fans, adapted to use USB-C connectors instead of audio connectors.
+The boards provide voltage level shifting for safe use with Raspberry Pi GPIO pins or ESP32 pins, and support monitoring of tach signals (RPM) from compatible fans.

 ---